by Kelly Dorfman, MS, Co-founder, Developmental Delay Resources

 It is natural for parents and professionals to seek simple solutions.
-Sorting through long metabolic mazes seems pointless when the recovery stories of children doing one therapy are so compelling.
-Then when a youngster’s modest improvement fails to live up to the hype surrounding the new wonder therapy, parents either dump it or add it to a string of other disconnected treatments.
+Sorting through long metabolic mazes seems pointless when the success stories of children doing one therapy are so compelling.
+Then when a child’s modest improvement fails to live up to the hype surrounding the new wonder therapy, parents either dump it or add it to a string of other disconnected treatments.

 Or, even worse, the child undergoes increasingly aggressive treatment because, according to the new theory, he should be getting better.
 When that doesn’t work, discouraged parents walk away from protocols that could help, or adopt ungainly, unbalanced programs with 20 or 30 different supplements.